areebkaz/MyResume/README.md

 # MyResume
 My first website just using HTML and CSS.
-It is just a template if resume which contains my qualifications, my skills and hobbies
+It is just a template of resume which contains my qualifications, my skills and hobbies...